ryan-ressmeyer/medicine/README.md

-# MEDiCINe: Motion Estimation by DIstributional Contrastive Inference for NEurophysioloy
+# MEDiCINe: Motion Estimation by Distributional Contrastive Inference for Neurophysioloy

 ## Introduction